EstevaoAZ/python-stuff/README.md

-# python-stuff
+# python-studying
-My personal python projects
+Python projects from the Udemy course but also some personal projects.